 - Click the cogwheel button in the upper right corner.

 - You should see a list of all of your Android devices.
 There is also a column called Visibility.
-Untick the box for any devices you don’t want shown in your Google Play account.
+Untick the box for any devices you don’t want to be shown in your Google Play account.

 This presents a security risk and we hope Google reconsiders its stance on letting us remove devices from our Google Play accounts.
 For the time being, we recommend logging out of the Play Store on any phone you intend to throw away or sell and performing a factory reset manually to ensure nobody can get access from that device.